borchicaD/Portfolio-project-Drop-s/README.md

 Flex is used.
 All rights reserved on images ( taken by me ).
-Color of the drop on project is #a1c6cc, is a medium light shade of cyan. meta tag desc. is added, basic SEO.
+Color of the drop on project is #a1c6cc, is a medium light shade of cyan.
+Added meta tag desc. is added, basic SEO.